ben-razor/aqua-explore/README.md

 ### Next Step

-The next step would be to load the new module client side and allow for code editing.
+The next step would be do hot module replacement of the compiled Aqua client side and allow for code editing.

-I think the solution would be to clone CodeSandbox
+I think a solution would be to clone [codesandbox](https://github.com/codesandbox/codesandbox-client), strip out the other languages and configure it for Aqua only.

+I couldn't get that working so I stopped at this point.

 ### Reference Documents